luxfi/docs/docs/tooling/cli-guides/validate-primary-network.md

 - A node bootstrapped to the Primary Network (run `lux node status <clusterName>`to check bootstrap status as described[here](/tooling/cli-guides/create-a-validator-aws.md#check-bootstrap-status)
 - Stored key / Ledger with LUX to pay for gas fess associated with adding node as Primary Network.
-  Instructions on how to fund stored key on Fuji can be found [here](/build/subnet/deploy/fuji-testnet-subnet.md#funding-the-key).
+  Instructions on how to fund stored key on Testnet can be found [here](/build/subnet/deploy/testnet-subnet.md#funding-the-key).

 ## Be a Primary Network Validator